LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 Click :menuselection:`Variables --> Add --> Radiation sources`

-Enter in the "Radiated Power" field the amount of core radiation (in "MW") then need to specify the location from where this core radiation is emitted.
+Enter in the "Radiated Power" field the amount of core radiation (in "MW") then specify the location from where this core radiation is emitted.

 This is done by providing a set of point sources.
 The radiated power will be